aufwindmalte/open-beacon-locator/README.md

 1. Find 2-3 nearest beacons
 2. Measure distances
 3. Add cardinal indicator if using 2 beacons
-4. Format: `Distance-Beacon-Indicator-Distance-Beacon`
+4. Format: 'Distance-Beacon-Distance-Beacon-Flag'

 ### Decoding a location
 1. Parse beacon names and distances
 2. Look up beacon coordinates
 3. Calculate circle intersections
-4. Apply cardinal direction if specified
+4. Flag indicated the basic direction of the used intersections (e.g. W the intersection most werstely and N the intersection north of the other)

 ## Installation